ManApart/quest-command/notes.md

 Item Containers
 - Any target that is a creature has an inventory
 - Looking at a creature will say what the creature has equipped (is wearing)
+- Pickup/Place commands have optional count for item stacks

 ### General UI